Florent-Sebag/Kotlin-Clean-Base-App/README.md

 - Dagger2 - used for the dependency injection (OP)
 - Okhttp, retrofit, gson - used for the API calls
 - RxKotlin - to do API calls in an asynchronous way
+- Databinding - For binding dynamically values on front

 And, for the firebase version :
 - Material design